hotosm/underpass/doc/changefile.md

 The **created_by** and **source** fields can be used to generate statistics of editor choices and imagery sources.
 Underpass uses only the comment and hashtag fields currently as a way to group sets of changes by organization, or mapping campaign.
+The first hashtag

 ## OsmChange